-UK transport minister resigns over Brexit; seeks 2nd vote
+UK minister resigns over Brexit and backs another referendum

-LONDON (AP) — A transport minister in the British government has stepped down to protest Prime Minister Theresa May’s Brexit plan and is backing calls for a second referendum on whether the country should leave the European Union.
+LONDON (AP) — A minister in the British government stepped down Friday to protest Prime Minister Theresa May’s Brexit plan and is backing calls for a second referendum on whether the country should leave the European Union.

-Jo Johnson said Friday that the withdrawal agreement being discussed by EU and British leaders would be a “terrible mistake” that would leave Britain weaker economically and with “no say” in EU rules it must follow.
+Jo Johnson, younger brother of former Foreign Secretary Boris Johnson, said the withdrawal agreement being discussed by EU and British leaders would greatly weaken Britain and require the country to follow EU rules without having any say.
+The only alternative on the table, he said, is a no-deal Brexit that would “inflict untold damage” on Britain.

-The only alternative, he says, is a no-deal Brexit that would “inflict untold damage on our nation.”
+“It has become increasingly clear to me that the withdrawal agreement, which is being finalized in Brussels and Whitehall even as I write, will be a terrible mistake,” said Jo Johnson, who was a transport minister in the government.

 Most Read Business Stories